 This armadillo eggs recipe takes cheese stuffed jalapeno peppers, wraps them in hot Italian sausage and bacon, then grills them up.
 Watch them disappear!

 Armadillo Eggs are a fun and inventive appetizer with a creative name.
-I imagine they were invented years ago when someone like me, a crazy jalapeno popper lover, decided that super cheesy jalapeno poppers just weren't enough.
+I imagine they were invented years ago when someone like me, a crazy jalapeno popper lover, decided that jalapeno poppers stuffed with cream cheese just weren't enough.

 BOOM!
 The birth of the Armadillo Egg.

 There may be a different origin story out there, but this one works for me.

 It isn't hard to imagine how these appetizers got their name.
 They sort of look like Armadillo Eggs, don't they?
 Regardless of what they're called, they're quite tasty and, fair warning, a little bit addictive, particularly for meat lovers.

 They're not difficult to make.
 All you need are your typical jalapeno popper ingredients, some Italian sausage and bacon.

 Let's talk about how we make armadillo eggs, shall we?

 - Jalapeno Peppers.

 - Cream Cheese.